 - Long Term Care Minimum Data Set (LTC MDS)6

-Methodologically, the Elective Primary Hip Arthroplasty cost measure can be triggered based on claims data from the following settings: acute inpatient (IP) hospitals, hospital outpatient departments (HOPD), ambulatory/office-based care centers, and ambulatory surgical centers (ASC).
+Methodologically, the Elective Primary Hip Arthroplasty cost measure can be triggered based on claims data from acute inpatient (IP) hospitals, hospital outpatient departments (HOPD), ambulatory/office-based care centers, and ambulatory surgical centers (ASC).

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive an elective primary hip arthroplasty that triggers an Elective Primary Hip Arthroplasty episode.